bamonde/book-manager/README.md

 ### 3. Access

+Access on your browser **localhost:3000**

-Use this credential to access the platform
+Use the credential below to access the platform

 * Email: *hpbamonde@gmail.com*
 * Password: *123123123*